Internet-of-People/iop-blockchain/PREMINING.md

 Certain amount of tokens will be send using a time constrained transaction. meaning that those **IoPs** will be available to be spent after certain date.

-The time constrains that are applied on the *Fermat Token* spreadsheet are:
+The time constrains that are applied on the *IoP Token* spreadsheet are:

 * 6 months
 * 1 year